evilgn0me/helm_charts/charts/supportpal/README.md

 # SupportPal helm chart

 This is unofficial helm chart for SupportPal.
 It runs monolithic SupportPal installation.
+We will deploy statefulset with pod that has no probes at all.
+This is required so you can shell inside container and run migration scripts.
 You need to use ingress-nginx with this, since you need configuration-snippet.
 Without configuration-snippet annotation it won't work.

 ```